hsavit1/hsavit1.github.io/Index.md

 - Why deisgning for the operating system has taken a backseat

 #**My Favorite Apps**
-- What makes Evernote your absolute favorite app?
+- What makes Evernote my absolute favorite app?
 - How can Chrome be so much better than Safari?

 #**DataBase Posts**